 Consider trying squats or lunges for the knees, leg lifts for your hips, and gentle arm circles for your shoulders.
 Slow and short repetitions a few days a week are great for beginners.

 There are many different types of yoga practices.
-Beginners might want to try a slower-paced yoga style such as a restorative flow.
-As you improve you may want to take on a faster-paced practice such as Hatha.
+Beginners might want to try a slower-paced yoga style, such as a restorative flow.
+As you improve, you may want to take on a slightly increased-paced practice such as Hatha.

-Pendulum - place on hand on the top of a table or sturdy surface that is about hip height.
+Place on hand on the top of a table or sturdy surface that is about hip height.
 Let the other arm dangle as you lean slightly forward.
 Begin moving the hanging arm in small, slow, circular motions (like a pendulum).
-The circles can become bigger as your joint relaxes.
+The circles can become more significant as your joint relaxes.
 Complete on both sides.

-Double Hip Rotation- lie on your back on the ground or another firm surface.
+Lie on your back on the ground or another firm surface.
 Bring both legs up and into a ninety-degree position so that your thighs are perpendicular to your torso.
 Slowly lower both legs to one side, trying to keep your shoulders and upper body on the ground.
-Hold for 15 seconds and drop your legs to the other side, holding and then returning to center.
+Hold for 15 seconds and drop your legs to the other side, holding and then return to the center.

-Hamstring Stretch- stand on one foot, hold onto a wall for balance if necessary.
-Place the other foot out in front of you, heel on the ground and toes up.
+Stand on one foot, hold onto a wall for balance if necessary.
+Place the other foot out in front of you, heel on the ground, and toes up.
 Slowly lean forward at your hips towards the lifted toes of your outstretched leg.
 Hold for 15-30 seconds and repeat on the other side.

-Cat/Cow Stretch- begin on all fours on the floor or a firm surface.
-Slowly move into the “cat position” by rounding your back, rolling through your spine and drawing your hips up while moving your chin towards your chest.
-Then gently move into the “cow” pose by pressing your hips and belly towards the floor and looking up towards the ceiling.
+Begin on all fours on the floor or a firm surface.
+Slowly move into the "cat position" by rounding your back, roll through your spine, and draw your hips up while moving your chin towards your chest.
+Then gently move into the "cow" pose by pressing your hips and belly towards the floor and looking up towards the ceiling.

 You can also return to a flat-backed position, or neutral, and begin to move through cat and cow in a circular motion.
 Swinging your hips and chest to the side and coming up into cat, then down into cow as you swing the other way.
 Slowly perform circles in a clockwise direction, then change to a counter-clockwise direction.
 This movement variation will stretch your shoulders, spine, and hips.